 Wisconsin is home to a spectacular array of wildlife species, including Gray Wolves.
 Hunters for Wolves advocates for healthy ecosystems, scientifically and ethically managed to protect our wildlife for present and future generations.

-The Wisconsin Wolf Hunt violates one of our most valued tenants: North American Model of Wildlife Conservation
+The Wisconsin Wolf Hunt violates one of our most valued tenets: North American Model for Wildlife Conservation

 Wolf Hunting Reflects Badly on Real Hunters